11. THE CLOSING & SALE OF THE BREWERY (1966)

 As previously mentioned in period 10.
 IBI, it was not completely a surprise when the brewery was closed in May of 1966.
 A few months earlier - in March of1966 - IBI disclosed that they had made a licensing agreement with Associated Breweries to brew and bottle Bavarian/s primarily at one of their breweries, located in Evansville, IN.
 It then became obvious that the Bavarian Brewery plant was no longer needed, and would be shuttered.
 This resulted in the loss of nearly 200 jobs, and Covington lost its oldest and larger employer.
 About 20 drivers had been able to secure jobs with distributors the year before, and Associated provided two dozen jobs to former employees at their Evansville or Detroit breweries, which produced Bavarian/s beer.
-Unfortunately, most of the brewery workers - many of whom had worked at the plant for years or decades - needed to look for new work.
+Unfortunately, most of the brewery workers - many of whom had worked at the plant for a decade or more - needed to look for new work.
 In addition to acquiring the licensing rights to Bavarian/s, it appears Associated also acquired the Bavarian Brewery itself.
 In May of 1966, Associated announced the brewery was permanently closed.

 SALE AND AUCTION OF THE BREWERY

 In early June, 1966, Associated made it known that they would sell the Bavarian Brewery and all its equipment at an auction three weeks later, on June 28th.
 The auctioneer was the David Weisz Co., which had offices in both Los Angeles, CA and New York City.
 In addition to the Bavarian Brewery, this auctioneer was also contracted to dispose of the Old Dutch Brewery in Findlay, OH, formerly owned by IBI, a couple days later.
 Each had the same production capacities (350,000 barrels/yr.) and similar items were available at each auction.
 Shown is the auction catalog cover.
 For the content of this catalog for the Bavarian plan click here.
 There was also an ad ad promoting these two auctions in papers that featured lists of equipment for both breweries.

 RESOLD TO J. SCHNEIDER / CENTRAL SALES IN 1967